Living on a Boat

 What is the problem with living on my boat in the Marina?

-See our page Marina Berthing Port Ginesta Barcelona.
 We have a very active liveaboard population in Port Ginesta, Barcelona.
 The Marina is close enough to the city for travelling to work each day, giving space and distance from the bustling city.

-About us / Testimonials / Sell Your Boat / Boats For Sale / News Posts / Boats For Sale News Post / Yacht For Sale Posts / Boat Maintainance Posts / Spain information Posts / Living on a boat Posts / Marina Berth for Rent Spain / Yacht Brokers Job Posts / Join Us / Yacht Syndicate /
+About us / Testimonials / Sell Your Boat / Boats For Sale / News Posts / Boats For Sale News Post / Yacht For Sale Posts / Boat Maintainance Posts / Spain information Posts / Living on a Boat Posts / Marina Berth for Rent Spain / Yacht Brokers Job Posts / Join Us / Yacht Syndicate /